passlab/minet/AndroidApp/README.md

-The Android App for segmentation using unet
+### The Android App for segmentation using unet
+The app starts with https://github.com/tensorflow/examples/tree/master/lite/examples/image_segmentation/android